DeNepo/solution-write-ups/example-quarter-of-the-year/README.md

 - use a big nested ternary, but that can be nasty to read
 - use a switch/case, but those can be more difficult to debug

+### Inspired By

+The solutions I wrote up were interesting, but not something I wanted to write. [kunaguero](https://www.codewars.com/users/kunaguero)'s solution inspired me.
+They used simple conditionals, but unlike other solutions they logged if the input was invalid if it was not in range.
+This inspired me to write guards for the parameters.

 ### References

 I tried to write my solution using only JS that I already understood, the only thing I needed to look up was `Number.isInteger`: